stefanhoglund/gettingandclearningdata/CodeBook.md

 * features.txt

-2) For this analysis, the dataset returned (and submitted as part of the class project) is the dataset outlined in project instruction step 5
+2) For this analysis, the dataset returned (and submitted as part of the class project) is the dataset outlined in project instruction step 5.
+The larger dataset is also includede (tidydataset_step4.txt) in the repository for reference.